-E. Client's Right to Amend OCG Conditions Unilaterally
+E. Client's Right to Amend Conditions of Engagement Unilaterally

-Some OCGs reserve to the client the right to alter the OCGs unilaterally.
+Some OCGs reserve to the client the right to alter the conditions of engagement unilaterally.
 The Committee accordingly recommends that D.C.
-Rule 1.16 be amended to make clear that a lawyer who has agreed that her client may change the terms of representation unilaterally may withdraw from a representation if the lawyer is unwilling to accept such a change.
+Rule 1.16 be amended to make clear that where a lawyer has agreed, or a client asserts that a lawyer has agreed, that the client may change the terms of representation unilaterally, the lawyer may withdraw from a representation if the change is material and the lawyer is unwilling to accept it.
 This would supplement the existing withdrawal rules, which require withdrawal if, inter alia, "the representation will result in violation of the Rules of Professional Conduct or other law" and permit withdrawal for several reasons, including that "obdurate or vexatious conduct on the part of the client has rendered the representation unreasonably difficult."
+A proposed new comment would make clear that withdrawal is discretionary on the part of the lawyer and would note the possibility of client and lawyer deciding that the proposed change should be withdrawn, modified, or held for consideration at a later time.

-F. Other Issues
+F. Other OCG Issues

-Two additional OCG issues are requirements that outside counsel comply with a client's internal code of conduct and client requests to audit lawyers' internal files.
+Two additional OCG issues raised by the 2019 comments are client-imposed requirements that outside counsel comply with the client's internal code of conduct72 and client requests to audit lawyers' internal files.
 The Committee is not recommending any Rules changes at this time regarding those issues.
 With respect to the former, the Committee urges clients to limit requests along these lines to specific elements of the client code of conduct that appropriately and consistently can be applied to outside counsel.
-With respect to the latter, the Committee cautions lawyers and clients that any such provisions must exhibit due regard for the confidentiality requirements of the Rules.
+The Committee plans to continue monitoring this issue.
+With respect to the latter, the Committee cautions lawyers and clients that any such provisions must exhibit due regard for the confidentiality requirements of the Rules and notes that the issue is being considered by the D.C.
+Bar's Legal Ethics Committee.